 Where to stay

-Most visitors go to La Graciosa for the day but it is possible to stay overnight in Caleta del Sebo, there are apartments to rent, small basic hotels and a free campsite.
+Most visitors go to La Graciosa for the day but it is possible to stay overnight in Caleta del Sebo, there are various apartments to rent, a few small basic hotels and a free campsite.

 Pensión & Restaurante Enriqueta- Tel: 928 842 051, 12 rooms and maximum of 24 people.

 Pensión Girasol Playa – Tel: 928 842 118, 8 rooms and maximum of 16 people.

 The campsite now has to be reserved in advance, it's an easy 10 minute stroll from the harbour area, just follow the track to the left past the harbour beach to the end and around to the right and you are there.
 The facilities are basic but you do have a shower and toilet block, the ladies are on the left and men's on the right – the showers are fresh (cold) and the toilets flush (take your own toilet roll).
 It’s very basic but free and situated right on Playa del Salado which is a bit slippery and shallow at low tide to get into the water but great for snorkelling.Click here to Book La Graciosa camping online or alternatively you could get the team from Graciosa Rent A Tent to do everything for you.

 How to get around